liezsm/learn-typescript-fcc/README.md

 I also learned how to declare an array just by simple adding brackets([]) next to the type (string, number, boolean).

+### Day 6: Union

+Today, I resumed watching the tutorial about unions and learned about how to use it in arrays and can be use in some literal types.

 ## Code Samples

 In this section, I will be sharing code samples related to Typescript that I have created during my journey.